XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 0x06 | Rewind | Rewind in current track |

-0x07 | Mute | Toggle system mute status |
+0x07 | Mute | Toggle system mute state |

 3.3.3 Report Playback Audio Stream Format and Type (0x22)¶